chloesyy/yolo3-to-csv/README.md

 Results are saved into `results.csv`

 ## Future Steps
-1. To remove local model file requirement, replaced with api calls to models
+1. To remove local model file requirement, replaced with API calls to models
 2. To generalise to models other than yolov3 (e.g. FasterRCNN)